guanwill/lolproject/README.md

 * When users click on their name displayed on the nav bar, it will direct the user to their profile page _-completed 31st May_
 * Members cannot message themselves _-completed 3rd June_
 * If user hits search with no input to grab online player profile, an error will be returned. _-fixed 1st June_
-* When user searches for a player's item via the api that returns player details, the result for the weapon will be an id number instead of an item name.
-League of legends have another database that matches the item ID to the item Name.
-I have to replace the item id number with the item name by downloading League of legends item database and integrating into mine via seeds.rb.
+* In the online profile card, the api call for a the player's item only returns an id number.
+League of legends have another database that matches the item id to the item name.
+I have to replace the item id number with the item name by downloading the latter database and integrating it into mine via seeds.rb.
 This same problem exists for champion id, masteries id, map id, etc. _-completed 1st June_

 ##Future Considerations
 * Allow users to use the live League of Legends profile card in their forum signatures